CNRFisheries/Survey_gap/README.md

 - year: year of the survey during which the station was carried out.
   Need to include the interested year to be filled

-- SweptArea: Swept area of the station in nm2
+- SweptArea: Swept area of the station

 ### StrataWeight.csv